 While nearly the entire 2013 MLB playoff bracket is set following the conclusion of the original regular-season schedule, 162 games were not enough to decide the second American League Wild-Card slot.
 Check out our playoff primer below to read about the thrilling one-game playoff set to take place between the Tampa Bay Rays and Texas Rangers as well as information regarding the other nine teams in the running for a World Series title.

 Remember that you can buy MLB Playoff tickets from Vivid Seats in advance for any series, even if your team has not yet clinched a berth to that round, thanks to our WIN-surance policy, which guarantees that your purchase will be refunded if a game does not ultimately take place.
-To learn more about the many advantages of securing your playoff tickets early, click HERE.

 AL Wild-Card Tiebreaker